 “Gift your good boy or girl with a monthly themed box of treats and goodies.”

 After spending a decade in marketing, Ariel Kaye founded Parachute to bring a bit of comfort to the everyday home essentials.
 Those essentials range from sheets, towels, bath robes, and even mattresses.
-The products are all made from high quality materials like certified organic cotton and New Zealand wool.
+The eco-friendly material is nontoxic and has sustainable material, like certified organic cotton and New Zealand wool.
 In particular, for those who love to unwind at home, the waffle lounge sets and robes will be your best friends after a long day or a relaxing bath.

 Founded in 2007 by Mariam Naficy, Minted has become the go-to for anyone seeking unique art to add some life and personality to boring walls.
 The company offers products from artists across the world.
-What’s really great is with every item, you can learn more about the artist and where they’re from.
+What’s really great is with every item is that you can learn more about the artist and where they’re from.
 You’ll have no trouble finding beautiful murals, linens, or even lampshades.
-Many of the wall murals are available in a range of sizes and they’re easy to apply (adhesive backing) and reposition.
+Many of the wall murals are available in a range of sizes, and they’re easy to apply (thanks to adhesive backing) and reposition.

 Estelle Colored Glass

 It’s no wonder Estelle Colored Glass has such a timeless, vintage vibe.
 The brand was inspired by Stephanie Summerson Hall’s grandmother, Estelle, or “Big Mama.”
 The line of hand-blown glasses features cake stands and glassware that come in sets of two or six.
 Hence the brand’s name, the colorful glass (amber, amethyst, coral peach pink, forest green) stands out from the usual.